 One benefit of the REI Flash Air 1 is that you can set it up when it’s raining, and the inside won’t get wet.
 Freestanding tents usually have a separate inner tent, which isn’t waterproof and it has to be built first but with the Flash Air 1, there’s only a single wall.

-Although on paper the Flash Air 1 sounds fairly roomy, measuring at 88 inches / 223 cm in length, 35 inches / 89 cm in width in the top end, 27 inches / 68 cm in the foot end, and 43 inches / 106 cm in height, in reality, it isn’t much larger than a bivy.
-The top and the side walls on the Flash Air 1 are angled pretty tightly, which reduces the usable ground space.
+Although on paper the Flash Air 1 sounds fairly roomy, measuring 88 inches / 223 cm in length, 35 inches / 89 cm in width in the top end, 27 inches / 68 cm in the foot end, and 43 inches / 106 cm in height, in reality, it isn’t much larger than a bivy.
+That’s because the head and foot walls of the tent are placed at a fairly small angle, which reduces the total overall room inside the tent.

-With the Flash Air 1, you have to always be wary of how and where you’re setting up the tent.
+With the Flash Air 1, you always have to be wary of how and where you’re setting up the tent.
 If it isn’t raining, always keep the vestibule open, and you won’t get any condensation.
 If it will be raining, try to set up the tent under trees and don’t set it up near water sources, which will minimize the condensation buildup.
 If you can keep your gear inside the tent, you can unzip the vestibule halfway even in rain, and it will provide more ventilation.
 Also, you should try to build this tent in open areas where it’s windier.
-If you follow all of the tips mentioned above, you won’t have any issues with condensation.
+If you follow all of the tips mentioned above, you won’t have many issues with condensation.

-But if you’re looking for an easier solution, which doesn’t require you to be wary of where and how you set up the tent, you should purchase something else, preferably, a double wall freestanding tent.
-A lot of ultralight tents have issues with condensation buildup because of a single wall design, but other models, such as the ZPacks ultralight tents deal with this issue by having a raised up ceiling with breathable mesh fabric used at the bottom part of the walls all around the tent.
+But if you’re looking for an easier solution, which doesn’t require you to be wary of where and how you set up the tent, you should purchase something else, preferably, a double-wall freestanding tent.
+A lot of ultralight tents have issues with condensation buildup because of a single wall design, but other models, such as the ZPacks ultralight tents, deal with this issue by having a raised-up ceiling with breathable mesh fabric used at the bottom part of the walls all around the tent.
 The Flash Air 1 would surely benefit from this design, but then again, it would be heavier because of the extra fabric.
 We’ve read that the Flash Air 2 (the two-person model) has much fewer issues with condensation because it has two vestibules and allows for more airflow.

 Read Next: Bessport 2P Basic 3-Season Tent Review

 But it does come with a few drawbacks as well.
 Most importantly, it’s pretty bad at ventilation, which means a lot of condensation buildup if you aren’t careful about how and where you set it up.
-In addition to that, it’s also pretty tight inside, not much more compared to a regular bivy, and it can be challenging to set up when you first start using it.
+In addition to that, it also doesn’t offer much room inside, not much more compared to a regular bivy, and it can be challenging to set up when you first start using it.